mastern2k3/mastern2k3.github.io/content/about/index.md

 This blog is an attempt at documenting my private endeavors and team efforts in the adventure of building awesome games.

+#### The cat

+The cat's name is Sumsum and he's going through a phase.